 A service of a local Real Estate Board which publishes and exchanges details of properties registered with them.
 While this used to be for the exclusive use of registered Realtors, it is now possible for a private individual to “list” a property without committing to pay a Realtor a “listing commission” if the property sells.
 The majority of properties sold in Canada are sold through the local MLS.

-This allows you to pay back the borrowed funds without notice or penalty.
+This allows you to pay back the borrowed funds without notice or penalty, at any time during the mortgage term.
 There are two types of open mortgages:

-- Fixed rate mortgages; the term is usually fairly short (6 months to a year) although designermortgages.ca contains some longer open terms; and the interest rate will be higher than on a closed mortgage.
+- Fixed rate mortgages; the term is usually fairly short (6 months to a year) although longer open mortgages can also be arranged.
+The interest rates are higher than on a closed mortgage.

-- Variable Rate Mortgages (VRM’s) are usually open (and are “collateral” type mortgages) but recently, several institutions have introduced closed versions.
+- Variable Rate Mortgages (VRM’s) are usually closed, but open are also available.

-Principal, Interest, Taxes, Heating and half of Condo Fees, if applicable.
+PITH is an acronym from: Principal, Interest, Taxes, Heating, is a dollar amount which also includes half of Condo Fees, if applicable.
 Otherwise known as your “shelter expenses”.
-This is a basic component of the ratios used to determine whether or not you qualify.
+This is a basic component of the ratios used to determine whether or not you qualify for a mortgage.

 A mortgage which allows you to transfer the amount and terms over to a new property without cost or penalty.
 The mortgage will, of course, have to be registered on title of the new property, so strictly speaking it is not identical in all respects.
 While most mortgages have a portability feature, in the event you might need more money when you transfer the mortgage over to the new property, make sure you either have the right to blend in any new funds required, or can arrange the additional funds separately.

-If your mortgage is not fully open, you may be charged a penalty if you want to pay off all or part of your mortgage before the end of the fixed term.
-The normal prepayment penalty is the greater of three months’ interest or the Interest Rate Differential (IRD) on the amount to be prepaid.
-CMHC (for insured mortgages) and a few of the major lenders set the maximum penalty at 3 months interest after the mortgage has been in effect for three years, regardless of the number of times it has been renewed.
+If your mortgage is not fully open, you may be charged a penalty if you want to pay off all or part of your mortgage before the end of the term.
+The usual prepayment penalty, for fixed-rate mortgages, is the greater of three months’ interest or the Interest Rate Differential (IRD) on the amount to be prepaid.
+For variable rate mortgages the penalty us usually only 3 months’ interest.

 The amount of money owing on your mortgage, including accrued unpaid interest.

-Obtaining a new mortgage on an existing property.
+Obtaining a new mortgage on a property you already own and have a mortgage on.
 You might be looking for more money, a better rate, or different prepayment terms.